G. de P. — The meeting is open for questions.

 A time comes in esoteric training, in occult training, when the teacher has no longer need to meet his pupils in class or in a group.
 The teacher may be occupied in whatever he may be doing: sitting in his home, or perhaps traveling, or on horseback, or in an automobile, or in an airplane, and send out his messages by communication along the pathways of the ether by what people now call thought-transference; and his highest pupils will receive the messages instantly.
 The pupils themselves may be anywhere.
 The teacher may have a hundred pupils or more scattered all over the world; and yet they will all get the message, if awake, at the same time.
 Furthermore, the teacher has a means of calling the attention of his pupils to the fact that he is preparing to send a voiceless message along the etheric currents.
 HPB used to refer to this call as the astral bells.
 These bells have a silvery sound.
 It is hard to say whether this sound is heard only interiorly or by the physical ear, sometimes rarely by both, but mostly with the interior ear.
 The sound is like that made by the plucking of a silver cord, or by the sweet ringing of a silver bell, just a note or two.
 It means: Prepare!
 Ready!
 Attention!

-Student — May I ask a question?
-On one occasion in the Temple, in speaking of the inner rounds, you said that the reincarnating ego, after death, passes up the ascending arc, having at least one imbodiment on each of the ascending globes of this chain; and that at a later date the reincarnating ego again descends to this globe.
+Student — On one occasion in the Temple, in speaking of the inner rounds, you said that the reincarnating ego, after death, passes up the ascending arc, having at least one imbodiment on each of the ascending globes of this chain; and that at a later date the reincarnating ego again descends to this globe.
 How then can it be said that we belong to any one globe at the present time more than to another; and that we are now on globe D as part of the life-wave of globe D only?

 G. de P. — Are you referring to what happens after death?